marcbarc19/DataScienceExam/README.md

 The repository contains:
 - predictor_cleaning.ipynb, which contains the cleaning of the social and governance readiness indicators
 - git_data folder, that contains the csv files for each data modelling dataset and the cleaned readiness indicators
+- notes folder, that contains irrelevant preliminary notes and codes shared between authors.

 The files that are relevant for the exam paper modelling aspects are:
 - agricultural_land-modelling.ipynb
 - forest-modelling.ipynb
 - ghg-modelling.ipynb

-Above mentioned files all contain data cleaning, data exploration, data splitting, and data modelling, with both MERF's and Linear models.
+Above mentioned modelling notebook files all contain data cleaning, data exploration, data splitting, and data modelling, with both MERF's and Linear models.

-The notes folder contains irrelevant preliminary notes and codes shared between authors.

 ## Authors
 - Marc Barcelos (202302260)